I think I’ll use some photos to introduce myself.

-I had an amazing life experience earlier last year.
+I recently had an amazing life experience.
 As I wrote earlier, I was adopted at birth.
 Well, a couple of years ago I took a DNA test to see my ethnic heritage and find out if there were any relatives around.
 In April of 2018, I received a response from an aunt who lives in Jacksonville!
 She quickly put me in touch with my birth parents, who live just outside of San Francisco.
 Within a couple of weeks, they flew here and we reunited for the first time in more than five decades.
 Since then, I’ve gone to California several times to meet and get to know my three sisters and their families.
 They’ve all been incredibly kind, loving, and accepting.
 I truly have a new family and they’re absolutely wonderful!

 I love teaching at Jacksonville Beach Elementary School.
 Working with students who strive to learn, interacting with parents who take a positive active role in their child’s education, and collaborating with professionals who love the art of teaching has been a joy.
-From teaching math and science to working with the school play to fulfilling fundraising pledges by dressing in silly pajamas (and getting wrapped in TP and hit with shaving cream), it’s been a pleasure to work at JBE these past thirteen years.
+From teaching math and science to working with the school play to fulfilling fundraising pledges by dressing in silly pajamas (and getting wrapped in TP and hit with shaving cream), it’s been a pleasure to work at JBE these past fourteen years.
 I wouldn’t want to be anywhere else.

 P.S.
-It was even fun getting taped to the wall the past two years!
-Should we do it again this spring?
+It was even fun getting taped to the wall the past three years!
+I hope we can do it again this spring!

 Now that you know a bit about me, I’d like to know a little about you.
 For this week’s homework, you need to do the following: 1) show you know how to leave a comment about what you’ve just read by doing so in the space below (your comment won’t post until I approve it), then 2) click on the homework page link and complete the questions.
 This assignment is due Sunday night (August 23).